About Dhulikhel

 Accommodation in Dhulikhel

 There is a broad range of accommodation available in Dhulikhel.
-The majority of hotel are located near the main road where the bus stop is located and out towards the Kali Shrine.
-Along here many refer to themselves as "resorts".
-Some genuine are while others are stretching the truth.
+The majority of hotels are located near the main road where the bus stop is located and out towards the Kali Shrine.
+Along here, many refer to themselves as "resorts".
+Some are genuine, while others are stretching the truth.

-Nawaranga Restaurant & Guest House is a long running guest house and the best in the budget range.
-Run by friendly Purna & his wife they also have a mini art gallery on show.
+Nawaranga Restaurant & Guest House is a long-running guesthouse which is still standing and the best in the budget range in Dhulikiel.
+Run by friendly Purna & his wife, they also have a mini art gallery on display.
 It's located shortly after the Saraswoti Pond.

-More accommodation and maps showing their location can be found in my guidebook to Nepal.
+More accommodation and maps showing their locations can be found in my guidebook to Nepal.

 Nepal Guidebook Kathmandu Valley Heritage Walks Guidebook